cicsdev/cics-bundle-scripts/ucdtemplates/README.md

 * **Disable** - Disables the BUNDLE resource in CICS
 * **Enable** - Enables the BUNDLE resource in CICS
 * **Undeploy** - Disables the BUNDLE resource in CICS, then discards the BUNDLE resource in CICS
-* **Undeploy and delete** - Disables the BUNDLE resource in CICS, discards the BUNDLE resource in CICS, then removes the bundle from zFS
+* **Undeploy and delete** - Disables the BUNDLE resource in CICS, discards the BUNDLE resource in CICS, then deletes the bundle from zFS

 ## Requirements
 * CICS Transaction Server version 5.1 or later